KarimZakzouk/leetcode-solutions/README.md

 Each solution typically includes:
 - ✅ Clean code
 - ✅ Descriptive variable names
-- ✅ Probably omments explaining the logic (if not obvious)
+- ✅ Probably comments explaining the logic (if not obvious)
 - 🚧 Some trash solutions may not be optimal yet

 ## 🧠 Tip of the Day